KUMARSUMIT585/csharp/README.md

     Extent Reports

 # Dependencies
-    chromedriver version will depedn on the chrome versio on local machine
+    chromedriver version will depend on the chrome version on local machine (Version 83.0.4103.61 (Official Build) (64-bit)) same is the case with IE browser (Version 11.1217)

 # Extensions To Be Installed in VS Code
     will update this section on consistent basis